If corticosteroids are ineffective, Endoscopic Sinus Surgery is typically recommended. No nasal packing, bruising or swelling.

 Nasal, Oral & Injectable Corticosteroids

-Some ENT doctors prescribe corticosteroid nasal sprays to reduce polyp size or to eliminate the polyps altogether.
-If the nasal corticosteroid isn’t completely effective, some doctors may follow-up with oral corticosteroids, or in severe cases, an injectable corticosteroid.
+The typical treatment for nasal polyps is to prescribe corticosteroid nasal sprays to reduce polyp size or to remove the nasal polyps altogether.
+If the nasal corticosteroid isn’t completely effective, our nasal polyp doctors may follow-up with oral corticosteroids, or in severe cases, an injectable corticosteroid.

-When he and his colleagues use stereotactic image-guided surgery (IGS) in conjunction with endoscopic sinus surgery, they are able to safely and effectively remove nasal polyps permanently.
+When we use stereotactic image-guided surgery (IGS) in conjunction with endoscopic sinus surgery, our nasal polyp doctors are able to safely and effectively remove the polyps permanently.
 Similar to Endoscopic Sinus Surgery, Stereotactic Endoscopic Sinus Surgery is a minimally-invasive outpatient surgical procedure performed without the need for nasal packing, bruising or swelling which allows for a fast recovery and a return to normal activities in a day or two.

-During Stereotactic Endoscopic Sinus Surgery, we are able to map a three-dimensional view of the sinus cavity with a CAT scan of the sinus which allows us to more accurately detect nasal landmarks and provide you with a more effective surgical outcome.
+During Stereotactic Endoscopic Sinus Surgery, our nasal polyp doctors are able to map a three-dimensional view of the sinus cavity with a CAT scan of the sinus which allows us to more accurately detect nasal landmarks and provide you with a more effective surgical outcome.

-BergerHenry ENT also offers a non-surgical procedure for patients who suffer from repeat nasal polyps.
-The procedure is performed with the SINUVA™ (mometasone furoate) Sinus Implant.
+BergerHenry nasal polyp doctors also offer a non-surgical procedure for patients who suffer from repeat nasal polyps.
+This procedure is performed with the SINUVA™ (mometasone furoate) Sinus Implant.
 SINUVA is proven to reduce polyps and nasal congestion and obstruction.

 What is SINUVA?